Modern treatment options for spinal stenosis

 - Advanced Technologies

-While there are many treatment options available for patients diagnosed with spinal stenosis, the best approach to finding a treatment option that works for you is to locate and determine the severity of your spinal stenosis and then diagnose the cause of your condition.
-Most cases of spinal stenosis result from the natural aging and deterioration process of the spine, though a few cases of this condition are caused by sudden injury.
-Typically, spinal stenosis that develops over time due to age is a slowly recognized pain, whereas spinal stenosis from an injury is more sudden or immediate pain.
+While there are many treatment options available for patients diagnosed with spinal stenosis, the best approach to finding a treatment option that works for you is to work with your doctor to determine the severity of your spinal stenosis and then diagnose the cause of your condition.
+Most cases of spinal stenosis result from the natural aging process of the spine, although factors like injury can also contribute.

 Diagnosing spinal stenosis

-Before you and your physician determine the best course of action to treat your spinal stenosis, your physician must first diagnose the location of your condition and the severity.
-If the spinal stenosis is caused by the natural degeneration of the spine, it will usually develop in the cervical spine (neck) or lumbar spine (lower back).
-This is because the cervical spine and lumbar spine are the only regions of the spine that allow movement and support significant parts of the body, i.e. the head and the majority of the body’s weight, respectively.
+Before you and your doctor determine the best course of action to treat your spinal stenosis, he or she must first diagnose the location and severity of your condition.
+If the spinal stenosis is primarily caused by the natural degeneration of the spine, it will usually develop in the cervical (upper) spine or lumbar (lower) spine.
+This is because these regions support so much of the body’s weight while being relatively flexible.

 Modern treatment for spinal stenosis